-Reynolds Nature Preserve - There are 146 acres here, three trails (two are 1 mile and a third is 1.5 miles.)
+Reynolds Nature Preserve - There are 146 acres here and three trails -- two are 1 mile and a third is 1.5 miles.
 The trails are easy for younger kiddos, but the habitats are diverse enough to keep older ones engaged also.

 Free In Your Neighborhood

-Find a Playground - We're excited to list 50 of the best Atlanta Parks and playgrounds - there is sure to be one near you!
+Find a Playground - We're excited about this list of the best Atlanta Parks and playgrounds - there is sure to be one near you!

-Play With The Pup - Take Fido for some fun at one of Atalnta's many dog parks!
+Play With The Pup - Take Fido for some fun at one of Atlanta's many dog parks!